FormidableLabs/victory-native-xl/website/docs/polar/pie/pie-charts.md

 A `number` which defines the starting angle of the chart.
 Changing this prop will rotate the chart.

+### `size`

+A `number` which defines the size of the chart.
+This defaults to the canvas' width and height.
+This can be overriden with this prop (in case you want to position labels outside the chart, for example)

 ### `children`

 The `children` prop is a render function which maps through the data and whose sole argument is each individual `slice` of the pie, allowing you to customize each slice as needed.
 E.g. this slice will have all the data needed to render a `Pie.Slice />`.